HSC / HS REP TRAINING

 Joint Worksite Health and Safety Committee / Health and Safety Representative Training Course

-Recent changes to Alberta’s Occupational Health and Safety (OHS) legislation include mandatory Joint Worksite Health and Safety Committees (HSC’s) or Health and Safety Representatives (HS Reps), depending on the number of workers, for work expected to last 90 days or more.
+Alberta’s current Occupational Health and Safety (OHS) legislation includes mandatory Joint Worksite Health and Safety Committees (HSC’s) or Health and Safety Representatives (HS Reps), depending on the number of workers, for work expected to last 90 days or more.

-This is an eight (8) hour in-class course that will cover the fundamental skills required for effective participation as an HSC member or HS Rep. This in-person course is delivered by experienced and engaging facilitators who can provide you with “rules and tools” that will help you in your role on the HSC or as the HS Rep. This course will allow participants to learn about and practice fundamental skills for effective committee/representative participation in the workplace.
+This is an eight (8) hour online course (this includes two fifteen (15) minute and a 1-hour lunch break) that will cover the fundamental skills required for effective participation as an HSC member or HS Rep. This course is delivered by experienced and engaging facilitators who can provide you with “rules and tools” that will help you in your role on the HSC or as the HS Rep. This course will allow participants to learn about and practice fundamental skills for effective committee/representative participation in the workplace.

 The course will cover the legal requirements of HSC and HS Reps and the responsibilities for co-chairs (the “rules”) and provide some hands-on practice with key principles you can apply in your workplace (the “tools”).